 If you have a condensing boiler, then it’s a good idea to know if your condensate pipe has been installed in line with current regulations, so it doesn’t freeze in winter and stop your boiler in its tracks.
 This guide will tell you all you need to know to avoid a breakdown.

-Why boiler condensate pipe regulations are in force
+Why are boiler condensate pipe regulations are in force?

 In April 2005, building regulations were revised to state that all new oil or gas boilers needed to be condensing boilers, in an effort to reduce the UK’s carbon footprint.
 It meant that only highly efficient condensing boilers could be installed from that moment on, and this has been a significant breakthrough in reducing the country’s carbon footprint.

-Why condensing boilers break down in cold weather
+Why do condensing boilers break down in cold weather?

 Since 2005, weather trends like extended periods of frost have caused an increase in condensing gas boiler breakdowns.
-These breakdowns happen when the condensate discharge pipe freezes.
+These breakdowns happen when the condensate discharge pipe freezes, resulting in homeowners having to thaw their condensate pipe.

 A condensing boiler is any boiler that uses condensing technology to reuse the heat they generate from burning fuels such as gas or oil.